Galvez – Imperador do Acre

-Galvez – Imperador do Acre (Galvez - The Emperor of Acre) is a book published in 1976 by Brazilian author Márcio Souza (born 1946) about an episode in the history of Acre State (Brazil).
+Galvez – Imperador do Acre (Galvez - The Emperor of Acre) is a book published in 1976 by Brazilian author Márcio Souza (1946–2024) about an episode in the history of Acre State (Brazil).
 This short novel mixes the historical novel and feuilleton styles.
 The book was a great success in the eighties.

 Synopsis

 Background

 In 1899, the borders between Bolivia and Brazil were not clearly defined.
 At the time, the people living in the Amazon Basin were rich due to the natural resource of latex.
 The best rubber is produced in Acre, a region that, although inhabited by Brazilians, is theoretically part of the Republic of Bolivia.

 Luis Gálvez Rodríguez de Arias was a Spanish journalist in Belém do Pará who on June 3, 1899 denounced a claimed agreement between United States and Bolivia that stated that the United States would support Bolivia in a possible war against Brazil.
 This became a scandal, but the Bolivian and North American authorities denied the accusation.

 Galvez, with the financial support of the Amazonas government, went to Acre and, on July 14, 1899, the Independent State of Acre was declared.
 He declared himself president.
 On December 28, 1899, Galvez was deposed by Antônio de Sousa Braga, but he was restored on January 30, 1900, by Braga himself.

 On March 15, 1900, a military expedition by the Brazilian Navy took the Acre region back from Bolivia.